M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##ScopeStatement
-Variables within a scope statement wont be available outside and thus also wont use any memory anymore
+Variables within a scope statement wont be available outside and thus also wont use memory anymore
 ```js
 //'{' StatementList '}'
 var myPublicVar = 42;

 {
 	var myHiddenVar = "supersecret";
 }